myairland/LanShare/README.md

 # LanShare

-share files and dialog in the Lan
+share files and dialog in the Lan,angular5.0.0

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.